 Removing Shoes in Japan | Culture Guide

 There are many rules small and big when it comes to manners in Japan.
-One of those rules you are probably already familiar with, which is taking off your shoes before entering certain places.
-The rules surrounding this very clean Japanese custom are often very confusing for foreigners, though, because there are quite a few strict rules.
-Let’s learn more about the idea of removing shoes, and get some practical information that will surely come in handy on your next trip to Japan!
+One of those rules you are probably already familiar with; taking off your shoes before entering certain places.
+The rules surrounding this very clean Japanese custom are often very confusing for foreigners, though.
+Because there are quite a few strict rules.
+Let’s learn more about the idea of removing shoes.
+And we will also give some practical information that will surely come in handy on your next trip to Japan!

-There are two main reasons why Japanese people developed the clean custom of taking off their shoes, even though nowadays there are quite a few especially younger people opt for a comfortable western-style bed and western-style floors without even a single tatami room in the house.
+There are two main reasons why Japanese people developed the clean custom of taking off their shoes.
+Even though nowadays there are quite a few especially younger people opt for a comfortable western-style bed and western-style floors.
+They often don’t even a single tatami room in the house.
 Firstly, Japanese people used to live in very small houses.
 There was not enough space to put big fixed furniture such as beds, tables, and chairs.
 How did they use their cramped quarters to live?
 They had a simple solution; using the same room for multiple purposes.

-Some even think that paper-folding art origami has developed in Japan because the Japanese people fold many things when they don’t use it.
+Some even think that paper-folding art origami has developed in Japan.
+Because the Japanese people fold many things when they don’t use them.
 Futon, sensu (folding fans), and bath covers are some good examples of the type of stuff that gets folded and tucked away when not in use.

 Boundary Between Outside and Inside

-Even though some houses may look like a western house, the residents most likely take off their shoes at the entrance and stay barefoot inside, even if they don’t have a tatami floor inside.
+Even though some houses may look like western houses, the residents most likely take off their shoes at the entrance and stay barefoot inside.
+Even if they don’t have a tatami floor inside.
 If a western person wonders why Japanese people take off their shoes, it is good for them to realize that conversely, Japanese people may wonder why many western people don’t remove their shoes when they enter their house.
 They think the house gets dirty when you walk in there with your shoes and wonder why some people don’t mind that.

 At the entrance of ryokan or a Japanese restaurant, they may prepare slippers for you.
 This is another thing that confuses many first-timers in Japan.
 But rest assured, these are special indoor slippers that are not supposed to touch any ground outside of the ryokan or restaurant.
 They are for walking along the corridors but are to be removed before stepping on tatami in your hotel room or restaurant private room.